•

 • Inability to achieve revenue growth or profitability in the future.

-• Economic downturn or economic uncertainty in key markets may affect consumer spending.
+• Economic downturn or uncertainty in key U.S. and international markets, inflation, and currency fluctuations may adversely affect consumer spending.